 chale island AMBOSELI ELEPHANT wildbeest migration white water rafting tourist attraction Tourism-3-845×510 S11179_ROM_Z1383F Lion cubs waiting together. ac57cc58da3152d577a013f8f4bec815 bg-pride-lions-snarling Tourism-3-845×510 tourist attraction white water rafting wildbeest migration FB_IMG_1612713659286 (1) FB_IMG_1613995920178 (1) FB_IMG_1612713617841 FB_IMG_1608355938785 Kenya Tourism12 Kenya Tourism123 Kenya Tourism15 Kenya Tourism16 Kenya Tourism18 Kenya Tourism2 Kenya Tourism21 Kenya Tourism23

-KENYA, A CHOICE TOURIST DESTINATION
+KENYA, AFRICA’S LEADING TOURIST DESTINATION

-Deep in the heart of Kenya, where lions and zebras roam the savannahs, and majestic hills stretch towards an endless sunny sky.
+Kenya’s magic is embedded everywhere you look, from wandering majestic elephants to its breathtaking Mountains, Forests and secluded waterfalls.
 The land is diverse, offering desert patches alongside snow-capped mountains, valleys and volcanoes, with beautiful beaches whose dark blue waters are home to colourful coral reefs.

+Riding the equator along the eastern coast of Africa, the country is famous for its safaris, offering unparalleled opportunities to see nature’s wildest creatures in their beautiful natural habitats.
 Travels with guides to game reserves and national parks put you within metres of some of the world’s most fascinating animals.
 Out in the open fields, you’ll see impressive creatures in their natural habitats.
-The “Big Five”—lions, elephants, rhinos, leopards and buffalo—can all be spotted at Masai Mara, where migrating wildebeest and gentle zebra roam.
+The “Big Five”—lions, elephants, rhinos, leopards and buffalo—can all be spotted at various National Parks and Reserves in Kenya